KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Deprecated: Found `require("request")` in file `MergeRequestFetcher.js`: Replace it with built-in fetch.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Glance by tttooommm56](https://github.com/tttooommm56/MMM-Glance)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Glance.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Globe by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-Globe)